 07. Use natural lines to draw your reader’s attention

 Another way to build interest in your photos is to use leading lines.
-This doesn’t have to be obviously drawn in lines but rather an organised arrangement of elements directing your eye.
+This doesn’t have to be obviously drawn in lines but rather an organized arrangement of elements directing your eye.
 You can use this technique to play with your school architecture (building, sport areas, etc.).
 Could be great for a yearbook cover!

 08. Symmetry will always work